Deirror/Buff/README.md

 1.When you open the game, the main menu pops up.

-2.Just Press a number as already shown to choose a variant and then the map.
+2.Just Press a number as already shown to choose a variant and then a map.

-3.If you don't like the variant map you have chosen, just press R to retrun back to the starting menu.
+3.If you don't like the variant you have chosen, just press R to retrun back to the starting menu.

 4.After you confirm the variant and the map, a loading screen pops up.
-There are some basic instructions + some quick tips :D Press F to freeze nad unfreeze the screen for some time.
+There are some basic instructions + some quick tips :D Press F to freeze nad unfreeze the loading screen for some time.

 5.By pressing ENTER the game starts.
 If you want to restart press R or to espace ESC.